Hydrochlorothiazide and the Risks of Abuse

 For athletes or exercise enthusiasts who have misused diuretics to enhance performance, there is help in the form of Anti-Doping Advocacy Organizations and education programs about the dangers of performance-enhancing drugs.

-If you or someone you care about needs help with drug misuse or addiction, Laguna Treatment Hospital offers premier drug and alcohol detox in Orange County, CA. Find out more about the various levels of addiction treatment by reaching out to an admissions navigator today at .
+If you or someone you care about needs help with drug misuse or addiction, Laguna Treatment Center offers premier drug and alcohol detox in Orange County, CA. Find out more about the various levels of addiction treatment by reaching out to an admissions navigator today at .

 Our compassionate team can answer your questions about the rehab admissions process, how to pay for rehab, and paying for rehab with health insurance.
 You can also quickly and securely .
 Please don’t wait to get help.
 Recovery is possible.